erkamguresen/YouTube-Captions-Subtitles-Extractor/README.md

 - like subtitles
 - arrange them in groups and keep them on the screen until the next one is available.
-- maybe anomaly detection | tree cluster based on closeness of the time stamp
 - use pauses between words to differentiate the sentences.

 - this can be used in youtube video as subtitles
 - @feature: organize into centances by using std or tree clustering method to combine each word into readable subtitle
 - @feature: divide web page into 2 and on the left open the subtitle
-- @feature: divide web page into 3: one left yuotube and 2 inthe right. upper is the text and in the buttom is the translation of the subtitle.
+- @feature: divide web page into 3: one left yuotube and 2 in the right. upper is the text and in the bottom is the translation of the subtitle.
 - @feature: signature to "@author" find a text handwriting and link to repository

-- Check auto google translate code of this [website](https://bestsale.be/index.php?route=product/manufacturer)
+- Check auto google translate exmaple webapge (code) of this [website](https://bestsale.be/index.php?route=product/manufacturer)